matal0/kubecon2025/README.md

 -training
 block storage allows immutable
-AI requires fresh data, realtime data, event-driven processing (supply change analysis, anomaly detetion) orchestrating agents that reacto on events, realtime decision on hjow to react on event/which agent to spin up
+AI requires fresh data, realtime data, event-driven processing (supply change analysis, anomaly detetion) orchestrating agents that react on events, realtime decision on how to react on event/which agent to spin up
 controlplane: package & group resources local SSD cheaper than memory isolate PG nodes from the rest, w/ optimized storage plan k8s setup for data workloads

 ### sidecar debate
+#### Summry
+- sidecar: not an object until 2023
+- nice way to add functionalily w/o changing app
+- example: service mesh, idecar proxy handles traffic
+- sidecar termination is predictable now

+Details:
 why understand engineering tradeoffs instead of blindly jumping onto a new thing? linkerd
 sidecar: not an object until 2023, they are a pattern, container next to container